brithe00/starter/README.md

 - 🔒 **API validation** with Zod
 - 🎭 **Modern UI components** with Shadcn UI
 - 📱 **Responsive design** with Tailwind CSS
+- 🔐 **Authentication** with Better Auth
+- 🔌 **Social login** with Discord

 ## 📝 Development Notes

 - 🔑 All client-side environment variables should be prefixed with `VITE_` for Vite to expose them
 - 🔄 Server environment variables are validated using Zod in the server/src/config/env.ts file
 - 🛠️ The setup includes development tools like React Query Devtools and TanStack Router Devtools
-- 🔍 Use Prisma Studio for database exploration (`npm run prisma:studio` in the server directory)
+- 🔍 Use Prisma Studio for database exploration (accessible at http://localhost:5555)
+- 🔐 Authentication is handled through Better Auth with Discord integration